patrouil/ipxhomekitrelay/README.md

 Then run the task mannually.

 ### created a start/stop task.
-Its purpose is to launch/restart the gateway at a specific hour.
+Its purpose is to daily launch/restart the gateway at a specified hour.
 ![img_2.png](docs/img_2.png)

 Task settings is :